jinjinwang02/cv-generator/README.md

 yarn install
 ```

-2. Create a new Sanity studio by following [the Sanity doc](https://www.sanity.io/docs/getting-started), you'll need to add the project ID and dataset to the project
+2. Create a new Sanity studio by following [the Sanity doc](https://www.sanity.io/docs/getting-started) and keep a note of the project ID in `sanity.json`.

-3. In `cv-studio`, create a `.env.development` file and add the following
+3. In `cv-studio`, create a `.env.development` file and add the following:

 ```sh
 SANITY_STUDIO_API_PROJECT_ID=[your-project-id]